 Here are our five best tips for landing your first post-college job.

-- Network.
-Graduating proves that you know your stuff, but do you know the people that can help you succeed?
-Networking is one of the best ways to get a “foot in the door” at many companies, and to help you start to build a strong reputation in your desired industry.
+Graduating proves that you know your stuff, but do you know the people who can help you succeed?
+Networking is one of the best ways to get a “foot in the door” at many companies and to help you start to build a strong reputation in your desired industry.
 Start with people you know (professors, classmates, family), and simply put the word out that you’re looking for a job.
 Take the next step by attending career fairs, industry networking events, or association meetings that can help you make valuable connections.

 Similarly, you should also pay attention to your social media presence.
 Consider your profiles as “permanent online resumes” where employers can go to learn more about you, your personality, your work habits, and more.
 Make sure that your social media presence is telling a story you’re comfortable having potential employees hear.